pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/cloud-template-transpilers/aws-cdk/_index.md

 ---
 title: Pulumi vs. AWS CDK
-meta_desc: Pulumi and AWS CDK are alike in some ways, but different in many others.
-We've created this document to help you better understand how they compare.
+meta_desc: Pulumi and AWS Cloud Development Kit (CDK) share some similarities, but there are many key differences.
+Learn about these major differences here.
 linktitle: AWS CDK
 menu:
   intro: